johnvuko/JTNumberScrollAnimatedView/README.md

 - `textColor`
 - `font`
-- `duration`
+- `duration`, default to `1.5`
-- `durationOffset`, delay between the end of the animation of each column
+- `durationOffset`, delay between the end of the animation of each column, default to `0.2`
-- `density`, number of characters by column for the animation
+- `density`, number of characters added by column for the animation, default to `5`
-- `minLength`, you can force the minimum count of columns
+- `minLength`, you can force the minimum count of columns, default to `0`
-- `isAscending`, the direction of the scroll
+- `isAscending`, the direction of the scroll, default to `NO`

 If you change one of this properties, you have to call `setValue` for update the view.